Pixayo/pixayo-dotfiles/README.md

 experimenting, and still be able to share data among them.
 Something that isn't possible without relying on the NixOS Home Manager module integration (I can be wrong).

-But how does it works?
+But how does it work?
 It is quite simple:

 `data` feeds each `flake` with mutable data about the system/home environment, giving them some sort of connection.
 Each `flake` then pins its own dependencies (`inputs`) like: `nixpkgs`, `stylix`, ... ;